blaiszik/grove/README.md

 # Open it in Cursor
 grove open feature-auth

-# Or start Claude Code directly in the worktree
+# Start an AI session directly in the worktree
+grove ai claude feature-auth
+# or
-grove spawn feature-auth
+grove ai codex feature-auth

 # List all your trees
 grove list